Jasjeet-Singh-S/IISER-MOHALI-poker-bot/README.md

 3. **modules.py** - A modularized Python file containing important functions from 4.ipynb that are necessary for running 5.ipynb.
 By storing key functions separately, we facilitate cleaner imports and reusable code across different notebooks.
 4. **policy_net.pth** - This file contains the pre-trained weights for the policy network used in our poker bot.
 The policy network is responsible for guiding the bot's decision-making process by determining the best moves based on the game state.
 5. **value_net.pth** - This file contains the pre-trained weights for the value network.
 The value network helps the bot assess the potential outcome of its decisions, optimizing its strategy over time.

+**This is the first open-source implementation of the ReBeL algorithm for a poker bot**, making this project a unique contribution to the open-source community.

 ## Research Background